 Kellogg is a tiny city located in the state of Minnesota.
 With a population of 423 people and just one neighborhood, Kellogg is the 466th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Kellogg is generally considered to be a blue-collar town.
-38.95% of the Kellogg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Kellogg, you'll notice that it is more blue-collar than most other communities in America.
+38.95% of Kellogg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kellogg is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Kellogg who work in healthcare suport services (10.49%), office and administrative support (10.11%), and healthcare (9.36%).

 As is often the case in a small city, Kellogg doesn't have a public transportation system that people use for their commute.